I have lived on the land of kimchi, walked the soil of its origin and tasted many different varieties of it.

 Rince well ensuring no salt or dirt left between the leaves and leave cut sides facing down to drain any excess water for 30 minutes.
 Once the cabbage has drained, cut it into 2-3 cm squares.

-- Mix the daikon radish sticks with a tablespoon of salt and leave to sit for 30 minutes, then rinse and squeeze well.
+- Mix the daikon radish sticks with 1/2 tablespoon of salt and leave to sit for 30 minutes, then squeeze well (reserve the left juices for later).

-- To prepare the chilli paste, place all ingredients into a food processor and process till paste forms.
+- To prepare the chilli paste, place ginger, garlic, sugar, fish sauce, chilli flakes and the rice paste into a food processor and process till paste forms.

-- Tightly pack kimchi into the prepared jars.
-Press down so it is covered in juices.
+- Weigh kimchi down, so it is covered in juices.
 Place jars into shallow bowls to catch any spillage.
 Once kimchi will start to ferment, fluid can bubble over.

 Leave jars on the kitchen counter bench or in a pantry.